-Michael Christopher of Vanyaland recently conducted an interview with legendary rocker Alice Cooper.
-A couple of excerpts from the chat follow below.
+Rashod Ollison of The Virginian-Pilot recently conducted an interview with drummer Chris Adler of Richmond, Virginia-based metallers LAMB OF GOD.
+A few excerpts from the chat follow below.

 On LAMB OF GOD singer Randy Blythe‘s arrest in the Czech Republic in June 2012 on manslaughter charges and the subsequent legal ordeal, which took more than eight months to play out:

 Adler: “Not only were we not able to generate any income, but we ended up having to pay more than half a million dollars in legal fees.
 It bankrupted the entire band; [there was] no money left for any kind of payroll or anything.
 When Randy was acquitted [in March of this year], everything was on the line at that point.
 Either it was completely over, or we had a chance to get back out there and pay these bills and get ourselves back on our feet.”

 On what he did during LAMB OF GOD‘s hiatus from touring, including playing drums on an album by the metal band PROTEST THE HERO:

 Adler: “We have kids now, and it was nice to spend that time at home.
 But in the back of your head, it’s always nagging you: Is my career over?
 What am I gonna do now?
 I love this job.
 Every night is a Friday night, and when that’s threatened, you get scared.”

 On the reception for Blythe and the rest of the band: